Hemphill v. New York

 Hemphill filed a petition for a writ of certiorari asking the Supreme Court to hear the case and consider the constitutionality of this “open the door” exception to the Confrontation Clause.
 The Supreme Court granted the petition and CAC filed a friend-of-the-court brief in support of Hemphill, arguing that the “open the door” exception violates the Sixth Amendment’s Confrontation Clause.

-Our brief makes three key points.
-First, our brief shows that the Framers adopted the Confrontation Clause in order to enshrine specific common-law protections they viewed as fundamental.
+Our brief made three key points.
+First, our brief showed that the Framers adopted the Confrontation Clause in order to enshrine specific common-law protections they viewed as fundamental.
 In the sixteenth and seventeenth centuries, a number of high-profile treason trials led to the development in common law of the right of confrontation—the right to meet one’s accusers “face to face.”
 Many of the procedural concerns that arose in those treason trials became rallying cries for colonists in America.
 The Constitution’s framers drafted the Sixth Amendment to protect the most salient elements of the common-law jury trial, specifically the right of confrontation.

-Second, our brief explains that in common-law and founding-era American courts, in-person testimony and cross examination was seen as the key to a fair trial.
+Second, our brief explained that in common-law and founding-era American courts, in-person testimony and cross examination was seen as the key to a fair trial.
 These courts did not admit hearsay testimony, going so far as to exclude testimony that was given under oath if a defendant had not been able to cross-examine the person who made the statement.
 For founding-era judges, cross-examination was, in the words of former Chief Justice John Marshall, “essential to the correct administration of justice.”

 Reflecting the importance of in-person testimony, there were only two exceptions to the right of confrontation recognized at common-law, and our brief explains that neither of those exceptions supports the “open the door” rule adopted by the court below.
 The first exception allowed the admission of “dying declarations,” which were admitted only when necessity demanded and after a court concluded that the individual making the statement knew they were dying.
 The second exception, “forfeiture by wrongdoing,” applied when a defendant intentionally acted to make the witness unavailable to testify.
 Courts did not allow defendants to game the system by preventing the admission of testimony that might otherwise incriminate them.
 Both exceptions were narrowly construed and required trial courts to make specific findings before unconfronted testimony could be admitted.
-Our brief concludes that the existence of these exceptions provides no support for the broad and nebulous “open the door” exception adopted by the court below.
+Our brief concluded that the existence of these exceptions provides no support for the broad and nebulous “open the door” exception adopted by the court below.

 June 29, 2021